Connecting to Cloud Storage Buckets

 Before you begin

-You need a Cloud TPU Service Account in order to access a Cloud Storage bucket.
+You need a Cloud TPU service account in order to access a Cloud Storage bucket.

-1. Create a Cloud TPU Service Account for your project.
+1. Create a Cloud TPU service account for your project.

-gcloud beta services identity create --service tpu.googleapis.com --project $PROJECT_ID
+gcloud beta services identity create --service tpu.googleapis.com --project project-id

-The command returns a Cloud TPU Service Account with following format:
+The command returns a Cloud TPU service account with following format:

 service-project-id@cloud-tpu.iam.gserviceaccount.com

-Writing data to Cloud Storage
+Write data to Cloud Storage

 Console